mathemacode/job-searching/README.md

 just the format of the portfolio itself.
 Also, have a professional profile picture.
 It doesn't need to be a basic headshot, but resist the urge to put in a fancy logo of your favorite e-sports team.

+4. Resiliency / "grit": no project is perfect!
+Showing off some of the roadblocks and twists and turns that you had to wrangle with throughout the duration of your research or project can be used to demonstrate your curiosity, resiliency, and even risk-taking ability and deeper logical skills.

 ### You will need to move for the job
 Enough said.
-Plan to leave your college town, and start now.
+Plan to leave your college town or area, and start now.

 In the world of STEM, the chance of you going to a university outside of a large city, and then landing a job within driving distance in the same area are very slim.
 At the very least, expect to move at least to a different part of the state you're in.
 Obviously